rrbn/netpoint9/README.md

 xtgzhost=1
 ```

-A simple way for overlaying the root filesystem on boot time is providing a tgz archive on a webserver with a root folder fs_overly and a root filesystem structure.
+A simple way for overlaying the root filesystem on boot process is providing a tgz archive on a webserver with a root folder fs_overly and a root filesystem structure.
 This can either be a full url to a tgz file or an archive with a HOSTNAME.tgz.
 This is not as flexible as the git repo, because the clients can only be configured with one tgz file (tgzhost=0)
 or every client gets his own host tgz file.
 The wget clients user-agent is set to the xrtcagent param, so requests can be restricted to the image itself (see xrtcagent)